Skip to content

 • EVALUATE: configure how student expressions are evaluated.
 This is a 'no code' parametric configuration.
 Settings will be upgraded as the system improves.

-• Evaluation Function - select from the list.
+• Evaluation Function - select an evaluation function from the list.
+For example:

 • Parameters - configure as provided, and add new parameters as required.
 Details depend on the Evaluation Function.

-• Input symbols - define a dictionary of symbols and their equialevnt in code form.
-These symbols are used even if they are not displayed to students.
+• Input symbols - define a dictionary of symbols and their equivalent in code form.
+This essentially associates a LaTeX-rendered symbol with a machine-readable variable label, with the LaTeX render returned to the student through the preview.
+These symbols may also be hiddent to students.
 All inputs are plain text.
 For example, the symbol $f(x)$ may have code fx and alternatives f_x, f(x), f.
 This dictionary will be provided to the evaluation function, even if the teacher has not displayed it to the student.
-Input Symbols allows teachers to pickup on multiple acceptable ways to express concepts, including less-rigorous methods that are not encouraged but will still be dealt with as well as possible.
+This allow teachers to accept several alternative symbols, such as those with different cases or conventional expressions.
 The configuration of input symbols is a very important part of providing high quality feedback.
 Note that the 'visibility' Boolean applies if input symbols are displayed to students, otherwise it is irrelevant.
-It allows Teachers to communicate some symbols to students, while keeping others hidden but still effective.
+It allows Teachers to communicate some symbols to students, while keeping others hidden to the student but visible to the evaluation function.

 • TESTS: tests provide a systematic way to log what behaviour the teacher expects.
 It provides a useful record and an efficient way to retest the bevhaiour of a response area over time (e.g. as evaluation functions evolve, or as the subject matter itself changes).